CylonicRaider/websocket-server/README.md

 # websocket-server

-WebSocket library for Python, with emphasis on code quality and simple static file integration.
+WebSocket/HTTP server/client library for Python.

 ## Description

-This is a little stand-alone library for WebSocket servers.
-It integrates neatly with the standard library, providing easily set-up servers for both WebSockets and other content.
-It is intended for small-scale usages, where installing a proper framework would require too much work.
+This is a small stand-alone library for WebSocket servers/clients and generic HTTP servers.
+It extends Python's HTTP server framework, providing -- aside from WebSocket functionality -- convenient use of cookies, query string parameters, POSTed HTML forms, request routing, and richer HTTP logs than the standard library provides.
+WebSocket client functionality is provided as well.

 ## Installation